mcnuttandrew/color-buddy/public/lang-docs.md

-### Blue should be high probability for the basic color term blue
+### Blue should be high probability for the basic color term blue [sequential, diverging, categorical]

 Description: Blue should be high probability for the basic color term blue.
 If it's not, it can be confusing to users.